AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

 ---
-title: Create Azure HDInsight (Hadoop) using .NET | Azure
+title: Create Hadoop clusters using .NET - Azure HDInsight | Azure
 description: Learn how to create Hadoop, HBase, Storm, or Spark clusters on Linux for HDInsight using the HDInsight .NET SDK.
 services: hdinsight
 documentationcenter: ''